klauseduard/under-over-models/README.md

-# Underfitting and Overfitting in Software Development and Organizational Models
+# The Complexity Balance: Underfitting and Overfitting in Software Engineering Organizations

 This repository contains a publication exploring how concepts like underfitting and overfitting as they are used in machine learning and mathematical modeling,